 David Hawksworth, a son of Vancouver and considered one of Canada’s leading culinary talents, is behind Air Canada’s Signature Suite catering, both in the air and on the ground.

-Executive Traveller will present a full report and review of the Air Canada's Signature Suite Vancouver lounge following its media opening on March 12, 2020.
+Executive Traveller will publish a full review of Air Canada's Signature Suite Vancouver lounge in the coming days.